 You only give directions verbally.

-Using the same example, I wouldn't just tell my students to highlight important vocabulary, I would have them write this on the top of their papers:
+Using the same example as above, I wouldn't just tell my students to highlight important vocabulary, I would have them write this on the top of their papers:

-Get your FREE voice levels chart in the Free Resource Library!
+Get this Rug Rules Poster in the Free Resource Library!

 This chart is a great visual reminder for younger students about the expectations with gathering together on the rug for group discussion or a read-aloud.